unfoldingWord/unfoldingWord.github.io-old/README.md

     cd unfoldingWord.github.io
     bundle install

 If you do not have the `bundle` executable, then you'll need to run `sudo gem install bundle` first.
+You may also need to run `sudo apt-get install libz-dev ruby-dev` in order to satisfy all dependencies.

 ### Updating dependencies